-Easy Coconut Macaroons.
-These can be your new go-to easy baked good.
+These Keto Macaroons can be your new go-to easy baked good.
 Six ingredients.
 Five minutes to mix and scoop.
 Thirty minutes to bake.
 Done.
 These low carb Keto Coconut Macaroons are also Dairy-Free, Gluten-Free, Grain-Free, and a THM S with only 1.9 net carbs per serving.

 I've been working hard on cutting back dairy in my diet.
 My easiest switch was beginning to use cashew or almond milk in my coffee in the morning.
 Harder is giving up creamy desserts and cheesy dinners.
 I'm trying to do one or two dairy-free meals a day in the hope that it will help me break my weight loss plateau.

-Having a dairy-free dessert like these Easy Coconut Macaroons on hand is a must in my book.
+Having dairy-free treats like these Keto Coconut Macaroons on hand is a must in my book.
 One that mixes up in just 5 minutes is even better.

 This is just about the easiest recipe ever.
 One dirty bowl and two dirty cookie sheets.
 And a measuring spoon or two.
 That's it.
 I even simplify further and line my cookie sheets with parchment paper but that's optional.
 Simply mix together six ingredients, scoop cookies, and bake.
 My kids can make these all on their own.
 Which is fine with me.

 I always use parchment when baking cookies just for the ease of clean up.
 I buy one huge pack at Costco and it lasts me years even with all the baking I do for this blog.
 I highly recommend it!

-When I first published this recipe I just put 8 oz of finely shredded coconut because that is a standard measurement and then you can just dump in the whole bag.
+When I first published this keto coconut macaroons recipe I just put 8 oz of finely shredded coconut flakes because that is a standard measurement and then you can just dump in the whole bag.
 A lot of people translated that to 1 cup of finely shredded coconut.
 Not the same thing.
-Coconut is light and fluffy so 8 oz of coconut is actually 2 1/2 cups.
+Coconut is light and fluffy so 8 oz of unsweetened coconut flakes is actually 2 ½ cups.

 - Preheat oven to 350.